rajivghandi767/country-trivia-web/README.md

   - AI-generated quizzes are fetched as an array of `AIQuestion` objects.
 - **Algorithm: Fisher-Yates Shuffle (via `random.shuffle`)**
   - The backend uses a shuffling algorithm on the queryset to randomize the order of questions for each game session, ensuring unpredictability and replayability.

 ---

-## 🛠️ Future Development

-This project is actively being developed.
-Future enhancements include:

-- [ ] User authentication and profiles
-- [ ] Persistent high-score leaderboards
-- [ ] Timed game modes
-- [ ] Flag quiz
-- [ ] Map integration to show you where the country/city is

----